Not sure if life insurance is worth the investment? Here are 9 reasons to take out a policy.

-- You’ll have ultimate peace of mind that when you pass, your family and loved ones will have a financial safety net.
+- You’ll have ultimate peace of mind that when you pass your family and loved ones will have a financial safety net.

 - Life insurance will pay a lump-sum benefit to help with financial gaps left behind.

-- Payouts are generally tax-free.
+- Payouts are generally tax free.

 - Coverage can generally be bundled with other types of life insurance.

-- Most policies will provide an advance benefit, without a waiting period, to help cover immediate costs following death.
+- Most policies provide an advance benefit, without a waiting period, to help cover immediate costs following death.

-Different types of life insurance
+Types of life insurance

 Critical illness insurance